Standards-and-Practices/Structured-Rapid-Development/README.md

 - [Deep Dive](./pathways/DeepDive.md) - Increase a learner's proficiency in a single domain.

 # Learning Experience Patterns
-Modules are the sub-components of pathways.
+Modules are the sub-xBlocks of pathways.
 They could be found at the certificate, course, competency, or sub-competency level.
 ## Case Patterns